 Figuring out what is causing these slow load speeds will usually require some professional help.
 One of the first things a web developer will look at when trying to track down the cause of this problem is coding errors.

 If a particular page is filled with coding errors, large image files or lots of plugins, it will usually result in it malfunctioning.
+Sometimes, the problem can also come from other 3rd party services that you use, for example, your web hosting provider.
+Not all hosting providers are created equal & if you are serving your website to readers from USA, but your web hosting servers are in Europe, your readers will have as low loading time.
 The longer you wait to fix these issues, the more of a hit your bottom line will ultimately take.

 4. A Lack of On-Page Customer Support